 - Making water safe to drink: solar pasteurization

 - Harvesting water on the farm: a short video abotu sinking wells

 - Ecosan Toilets: a video about ecological sanitation

-Credits: PACE Project, Tusk and Siren Conservation Education, publisher.
-Lewa Wildlife Conservancy, producer ; Solar Cookers Intl, producer ; Kusa Community Project, producer ; ICRAF, producer ; EEPCO, producer.
+Credits: PACE Project, Tusk and Siren Conservation Education, producer.
+Lewa Wildlife Conservancy, co-producer ; Solar Cookers Intl, co-producer ; Kusa Community Project, co-producer ; ICRAF, co-producer ; EEPCO, co-producer.